redhat-nfvpe/onap-lab-experimental/README.md

 The lab comprises 3 physical machines roles:

 * Orchestrator: This is the machine on which we execute the Ansible playbooks that set up the lab.
-  It can be any Unix-like machine with Python (Python versions 2 and 3 are supported).
+  It can be any Unix-like machine with Python 2.7.
 * Hypervisor: This is the machine that manages and bootstraps our cloud machines.
 It *must* run CentOS or RHEL and be capable of supporting a few virtual machines.
 * Cloud: One or more machines that will provide physical resources for OpenStack to manage and